sorobedio/autoconf/README.md

 # autoconf
+all the code use python 3.7 and pytorch 1.8-1
 The Imagenet experiment is mainly carried using pc-darts

 and  the cifar10 dataset based model is in darts++ folder